What your favorite font says about your political leaning

 Bernie Sanders used Jubilat in his 2016 campaign, and President Obama used a font similar to Century Gothic in his 2008 campaign.
 Bolded, thicker text is also considered more conservative; italicized text is considered more liberal.

-The study came about after co-author Katherine Haenschen, an assistant professor of communications at Virginia Tech, noticed lawn sign fonts.
+The study came about after coauthor Katherine Haenschen, an assistant professor of communications at Virginia Tech, noticed lawn sign fonts.
 “Our results have clear implications for political campaign professionals,” says the study.
 “Typeface conveys ideology, so choose a candidate’s typographical identity carefully.”
 Font choice can also be used to strategically appeal to particular groups of voters, by making a candidate seem more moderate, conservative, or liberal.